MileHacker Logo

 Destination Overview Recap

-Leuven is a historic city with a youthful beat, home to one of Europe's's oldest universities.
+Leuven is a historic city with a youthful beat, home to one of Europe's oldest universities.
 Its location in Flemish Brabant, east of Brussels, makes it highly accessible.
 The Dijle and Voer rivers shape its landscape, historically contributing to its growth.

 Leuven's Essence

-• Historic academic hub featuring youthful energy.
+• Historic academic hub with youthful energy.

 • Renowned for its rich brewing tradition and diverse beer scene.